 Aira wrung her hands.
-‘What can have kept her out so long?
+‘What could have kept her out so long?
 Which way did she go?’

 The creak of the door made Aira start round.
-She sighed to behold her stepmother entering the cottage.
+Her stepmother entered the cottage.
 ‘Gretchen!’

-Gretchen darted back outdoors, waving to Aira.
+Gretchen bustled back outdoors, waving to Aira.
 A moonbeam lit her freckled face framed by its nest of auburn hair.

 Aira ran towards her.
 ‘Where have you been?
 I was worried about you.’

 Gretchen nibbled her lip, her forehead furrowed with guilt.
 ‘Sorry, love, I should’ve let you know.
-One of the dryads told me that she saw humans yesterday.
-They’re building cottages at the edge of the forest.
-I decided to help a family with their chores.
+One of the dryads told me that she saw humans building cottages at the edge of the forest.
+I decided to help a family with their chores whilst they were out ploughing their field.
 I’m sick of the woodland food provided by the dryads.
-I hoped the humans might reward me with a gift of milk and a bannock, as most good folk do their brownie helpers.’
+The humans will surely reward us with a gift of milk and a bannock, as most good folk do their brownie helpers.’

 Aira cast Gretchen a concerned glance as she followed her into the cottage and began arranging her freshly gathered apples ready to be stored.
-‘You might have got into danger traipsing all that way to the human dwellings.’
+‘You might’ve got into danger traipsing all that way to the human dwellings.’